Go Back

 Stir-Fry (5 Minutes)

-• Step 6: Turn the heat back to medium.
+• Turn the heat back to medium.
 Immediately crack in the 2 eggs (unbeaten).
 Break the yolks with the back of your spatula and loosely scramble.
 You want ribbons of white and gold, not a uniform color.
 No browning.
 When the eggs are about 60-70% done and still runny, add the rice.

-• Step 7: Fold the rice into the eggs.
+• Fold the rice into the eggs.
 Once roughly incorporated, switch to a smaller spatula and use a cutting motion to separate the grains.
 Keep the rice moving constantly and stay at medium to medium-low heat.
 No browning on the rice or the egg.

-• Step 9: Add the blanched shrimp and chopped scallions (white and light green parts).
+• Add the blanched shrimp and chopped scallions (white and light green parts).
 Toss until the shrimp are heated through and the scallions have wilted slightly.
 Remove from heat immediately.
 Do not add sesame oil.

 Plating

-• Step 10: Place the shrimp at the bottom of a small bowl.
+• Place the shrimp at the bottom of a small bowl.
 Pack the fried rice tightly on top.
 Place your serving plate on top of the bowl, flip it over, and remove the bowl to reveal a dome shape.

 Notes

-• Rice choice: Din Tai Fung's Taiwan locations use Taikeng No. 9 short-grain rice.
+Rice choice: Din Tai Fung's Taiwan locations use Taikeng No. 9 short-grain rice.
 US locations use Nishiki medium-grain, which is what this recipe calls for.
 Jasmine or long-grain will work but won't give you the signature bouncy "Q" texture.

 House Seasoning substitute: Din Tai Fung uses Knorr's Hong Kong formula chicken bouillon, which is unavailable in the US.
 Lee Kum Kee chicken powder in the red tin is the closest substitute.
+Do not use Western bouillon pastes like Better Than Bouillon.

 Batch size: Always make 1-2 servings at a time.
 An overcrowded wok steams the rice instead of frying it.
 For more people, cook in small batches.